josuevicente33/Web103-Listicle/README.md

 The following **additional** features are implemented:

 - [X] The site has decorated background provided by the Marvel Rivals Gallery.
+- [X] The site will link each character to their respective Wiki Page for more information.

 ## Video Walkthrough